RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 which can then be used by the client as a `Bearer ` token.

-Note that your authentication method needs to be anonymously accessible so be if the `AccountController` is otherwise set to `[Authorize]` make sure that the `Authenticate()` method has an `[AllowAnonymous]` attribute so it can be accessed without being authenticated.
+> Note that the `Authentication` method needs to be anonymously accessible if the `AccountController` is otherwise set to `[Authorize]`. make sure that the `Authenticate()` method has an `[AllowAnonymous]` attribute.

 ### Claims and Roles, Roles, Roles
 ASP.NET Core uses Claims for authentication.
 Claims are pieces of data that you can store in the token that are carried with it and can be read from the token.
 For authorization Roles can be applied as Claims.

-The correct syntax for adding rows that ASP.NET Core recognizes for Authorization is in .NET Core 3.1 and 5.x is by adding multiple claims for each role:
+The correct syntax for adding Roles that ASP.NET Core recognizes for Authorization is in .NET Core 3.1 and 5.x is by adding multiple claims for each role:

 ```cs
 // Add roles as multiple claims